Skip to main content

 Airplane mode

 You do not have to wait until you step off of the ship to connect to your cellular network.
-You are back in the United States, so you won't be charged roaming fees!
+You are back in the United States, so you will not be charged roaming fees!
+You can finally communicate with everyone without getting frustrated with the ship's Wi-Fi!

-When you wake up, you can turn off airplane mode and check in for your flights or reach out to friends and family.
+When you wake up, you can turn off airplane mode and check in for your flights or reach out to friends and family to let them know that you docked safely and will be home shortly.

 Read more: Do you have to turn off your cell phone on a cruise ship?